Officefile

 Insurers are fast getting onboard the green bandwagon by offering policies which either plough money into green schemes or encourage motorists to stop emitting quite as much noxious fumes.

-Ibuyeco, an “environmentally-friendly” brand distributed by Budget Insurance, launches this month (June, 2007) giving drivers the opportunity to fund wind farms in southern India or back a group which pays to distribute fluorescent light bulbs in Jamaica.
+Ibuyeco, an “environmentally-friendly” brand distributed by Budget Car Insurance, launches this month (June, 2007) giving drivers the opportunity to fund wind farms in southern India or back a group which pays to distribute fluorescent light bulbs in Jamaica.

 The insurer’s programme works in a similar way to other schemes.
 When you apply, the underwriter will assess the amount of CO2 you are emitting into the atmosphere as you drive.
 Factors such as the number of miles usually driven and the size of car and engine will determine your “carbon emissions offsetting” fee.
 At Ibuyeco these range from around £15 to £25 a year and this is invested with the Carbon Neutral Company, a profit-making group that pumps money into a range of environmental projects.